hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 }
 ```

 This works, but it's not very nice.
-You have to create[^4] a `MutableProperty` to back a user-facing `Property` to prevent users from modifying the values of the property.
+You have to create[^4] a `MutableProperty` to back a user-facing `Property` to prevent users from modifying it.
 Fortunately, SwiftUI provides a more elegant solution:

 <div class="language-swift highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="kd">final</span> <span class="kd">class</span> <span class="kt">SearchViewModel</span> <span class="p">{</span>
     <span class="SwiftUIPostHighlightedCode kd">@Published</span> <span class="kd">private(set)</span> <span class="k">var</span> <span class="nv">songs</span><span class="p">:</span> <span class="p">[</span><span class="kt">Song</span><span class="p">]</span> <span class="o">=</span> <span class="p">[]</span>
 <span class="p">}</span>
 </code></pre></div></div>

-`@Published` is a [Property Wrapper](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617) which creates a Publisher which publishes a value every time the property is updated.
+`@Published` is a [Property Wrapper](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617) which creates a Combine `Publisher` to make property observable.

 > [**Property Wrappes**](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617)
 >
 > Property wrappers were introduced in Swift 5.1 to allow users to add additional behavior to properties, like what `lazy` modifier does.
 You can read more about property wrappers in the [documentation](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617), and the Swift Evolution [proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md).

 The beauty of `@Published` as a property wrapper is that it composes well with the existing Swift access control modifiers.
-By marking `songs` with `private(set)` we were able to restrict write access to this property.
-Another advantage of property wrappers is that to access the current value you can simply write `viewModel.songs` using the basic property syntax.
-Compare it to `viewModel.songs.value` in ReactiveSwift.
+By marking `songs` with `private(set)` we are able to restrict write access to the property.

 <div class="language-swift highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="kd">final</span> <span class="kd">class</span> <span class="kt">SearchViewModel</span> <span class="p">{</span>
     <span class="kd">@Published</span> <span class="SwiftUIPostHighlightedCode kd">private(set)</span> <span class="k">var</span> <span class="nv">songs</span><span class="p">:</span> <span class="p">[</span><span class="kt">Song</span><span class="p">]</span> <span class="o">=</span> <span class="p">[]</span>
 <span class="p">}</span>
 </code></pre></div></div>

+Another advantage of property wrappers is that to access the current value you can simply write `viewModel.songs` using the basic property syntax.
+Compare it to `viewModel.songs.value` in ReactiveSwift.

 Here is what Apple documentation says about `@Published`:

 > Properties annotated with `@Published` contain both the stored value and a publisher which sends any new values after the property value has been sent.
 New subscribers will receive the current value of the property first.
 Note that the `@Published` property is class-constrained.
 Use it with properties of classes, not with non-class types like structures.

-Now, what this all means is that by making a property `@Published`, we are now able to observe the changes made to it.
+Now, what this all means is that by making property `@Published`, you are able to observe the changes made to it.

 <div class="SwiftUIExampleWithScreenshot Any-responsiveCard">
     <div class="SwiftUIExampleWithScreenshot_Flex">